-Prerequisites: ITMD 121 and ITMD 125 both with a grade of "C" or higher and Prerequisite or corequisite: ITMD 271 with a grade of "C" or higher
+Prerequisites: ITMD 121 and ITMD 125 both with a grade of "C" or higher and prerequisite or corequisite: ITMD 271 with a grade of "C" or higher

 This course provides comprehensive knowledge about upholstery construction.
 Upon successful completion of this course, the student should be able to demonstrate the use of correct vocabulary relating to upholstery construction, explain the equipment used in the upholstery industry, identify appropriate textiles and materials for upholstery use, and describe the various suspension systems used in bench-constructed and mass-produced furniture.
 1 hr./wk.
-NOTE: The prerequisites of ITMD 121 and ITMD 125 both require a grade of "C" or higher and Prerequisites and Corequisites ITMD 271 or ITMD 275 both require a grade of "C" or higher.